 Conversion therapy is legal in North Dakota.
-Adoption agencies can discriminate against potential LGBT+ parents on religious grounds.
+Adoption agencies can discriminate against potential LGBTQ+ parents on religious grounds.
 Youths in foster care have antidiscrimination protections on the basis of sexual orientation but not gender identity.

 Trans-related healthcare is specifically excluded from state employee insurance plans, and it’s not a protected benefit in private insurance or Medicaid.
 There are no statewide hate crimes protections on the basis of sexual orientation or gender identity, and transmitting body fluids with a known HIV-positive status can be prosecuted as a felony.*